VINCENT VAN GOGH'S PINK PEACH TREE

 Vincent van Gogh (1853 - 1890), Arles, April-May 1888

-Van Gogh painted many fruit orchards during his first weeks in Arles (FR).
-There is an earlier, nearly identical version of this painting, which Van Gogh had completed in one sitting.
-‘I’d worked on a no. 20 canvas in the open air in an orchard — ploughed lilac field, a reed fence — two pink peach trees against a glorious blue and white sky.
-Probably the best landscape I’ve done’, he wrote.
+Van Gogh painted many fruit orchards during his first weeks in Arles.
+There is an almost identical earlier version of this painting, which Van Gogh completed in one sitting.
+I had worked outside in an orchard on a canvas of 20, a ploughed piece of land in lilac, a thatched fence, two pink peach trees against a brilliant sky in blue and white, probably the best landscape I have made,' he wrote.

-When he returned home, he saw the death notice of Anton Mauve (1838-1888), his uncle by marriage.
-Mauve was a well-known painter from whom Van Gogh had once taken lessons.
-He dedicated that first work to Mauve and made this new version later to send to Theo.
+On his return home, he saw the obituary of his uncle by marriage, Anton Mauve (1838-1888), the famous painter he had once had lessons with.
+He dedicated that first work to Mauve.
+He later made this new version to send to Theo.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-Pink Peach Tree by Vincent van Gogh on your wall?
+Masterpiece The pink peach tree by Vincent on your wall?

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥